Online mirror descent and dual averaging: keeping pace in the dynamic case

-Unifying views of online learning algorithms have been shown to be useful for applications and have drawn recent attention. \citet{McMahan17} uses FTRL with adaptive regularizers to derive many online learning algorithms. \citet{JoulaniGS17} propose a unified framework to analyze online learning algorithms, even for non-convex problems.
-Recently,~\citet{Juditsky19} proposed a unified framework called unified mirror descent (UMD) that encompasses OMD and DA as special cases.
+Unifying views of online learning algorithms have been shown to be useful for applications and have drawn recent attention. \citet{McMahan17} showed how to use adaptive regularization in the FTRL framework to derive many online learning algorithms, and compared the different ways OMD and FTRL deal with composite functions. \citet{JoulaniGS17} proposed a unified framework to analyze online learning algorithms under wildly different assumptions, extending even to the non-convex case. \citet{Juditsky19} recently proposed a unified framework called unified mirror descent (UMD) that encompasses OMD and DA as special cases.
+In spite of these unifying frameworks, the differences between OMD and DA seemed to be overlooked and one might imagine that the algorithms had similar performance in all settings.

-Despite these unifying frameworks, the differences between OMD and DA seem to have been overlooked.
-Only recently, \citet{OrabonaP18}, who looked more closely at the difference between OMD and DA, presented counter examples to demonstrate that OMD with dynamic learning rate could suffer from linear regret even under the well-studied settings as in the experts' problem. \comment{Although this may seem to go against the well-known \(O(\sqrt{T})\) regret bounds for OMD, such sub-linear bounds hold if the algorithm knows the time-horizon from the start or if the Bregman Divergence (with respect to the mirror map) on the feasible set is bounded.
+Only recently \cite{OrabonaP18} looked more closely at the difference between OMD and DA with time-varying learning rates.
+They presented counter examples to demonstrate that OMD with a dynamic learning rate could suffer from linear regret even under well-studied settings such as in the experts' problem, where the algorithm picks points in the simplex and the adversary picks linear functions whose gradients have \(\ell_{\infty}\)-norm at most \(1\).
+Although this may seem to contradict the well-known \(O(\sqrt{T})\) regret bounds for OMD, it does not.
+These sub-linear bounds hold if the algorithm knows the time-horizon from the start or if the Bregman divergence (with respect to the mirror map) on the feasible set is bounded.